ConoradK/ShoeList-Website/README.md

    $table->date('release_date'); // Release date
 });
 ```
-As seen above The database was reworked on to allow for multiple colour and material attribbute for for a shoe.
-This meant normilising the databse to at least 3NF.
+As seen above The database was reworked on to allow for multiple colour and material attribute for a shoe.
+This meant normalising the database to at least 3NF.
 Colour and material have a "Pivot" table, meaning that each shoe can have multiple colours and materials.
 This is essential as that is the case with most shoes in the real world.
 The database hasn't been checked for 4NF OR 5NF meaning that in future development, problems can arise when more complex CRUD operations are added to the website.
 In addition, pivot table is used for user_shoe table, which stores all of the user's favourite shoes.
 With larger number of users and and larger favourite shoe lists indexing can become slow.

 <br>